Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 A personal protection dog is one that guards an individual at all times, at home or when out on the road.
 They are not just home guard dogs, so they have to be intelligent enough to know when they need to protect their owner.
 They also need to know when to stop.

 If you want a breed for personal protection, consider purchasing one that has already been professionally trained.
 If you start out with a puppy or a young dog that has no training, you may end up being disappointed.

 Even though the five breeds on this list are usually suitable for personal protection, do not assume that every dog born among these breeds is going to do the job.
 Dogs are individuals.
 Some of them will be great; others will not be suitable.
 It does not mean they are not good dogs; it just means that they are all different.
 So what are the five dog breeds suited to become personal protection companions?

 There is some controversy about which breed is the “best,” but Dobies are one of the few breeds originally selected to serve as personal protection dogs.
 They have been around since around 1890.
-Since then, the tax collector who needed a personal protection dog bred them to be intimidating, to show no fear when it came time to defend their owner, and to only attack when told to do so.
+At that time, the tax collector who needed a personal protection dog bred them to be intimidating, to show no fear when it came time to defend their owner, and to only attack when told to do so.